 This course introduces students to issues of environmental sustainability.
 The course includes discussion on the fundamentals of environmental cycle, concept of sustainability, environmental consequences of coastal and inland developments.
 At the end of the course, students should be able to apply the knowledge by associating environmental problems that arise with poor management of environmentally sensitive areas.
-The students should be able to the environmental to demonstrate the project development practices related to the environmental enhancement.
+The students should be able to work in a team to demonstrate the project development practices related to the environmental enhancement.